Data-Alchemy/ChatOps/readme.md

 ## ChatFrames

 >ChatFrames are the main in memory data structures of a chat chain.
-This is how chats share data between chats.
+This is how chains share data between chat instances.
 All in memory operations happen with ChatFrames up until writting to disk.

 ![Alt text](documentation/ChainFrame.png)